-Pursuant to the provisions of Act 44, payments to PennDOT have decreased to \$450,000,000 annually for the remaining term of the Funding Agreement effective beginning with Fiscal Year 2010-11.
+Pursuant to the provisions of Act 44, payments to PennDOT are currently set at \$450,000,000 annually for the remaining term of the Funding Agreement.
 See APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Act 44."

 Act 44 Financial Plan.
 In accordance with Act 44, the Commission is required to provide a financial plan to the Secretary of the Budget of the Commonwealth no later than June 1 of each year.
 The financial plan must describe the Commission's proposed operating and capital expenditures, borrowings, liquidity and other financial management covenants and policies, estimated toll rates and all other revenues and expenditures for the ensuing Fiscal Year.
 The financial plan must also show that the operation of the System can reasonably be anticipated to result in the Commission's ability to meet its payment obligations to PennDOT pursuant to the Funding Agreement and Act 44.
 It does not, however, address the funding needs for the Mon/Fayette or Southern Beltway projects.
 See APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION - CAPITAL IMPROVEMENTS - Mon/Fayette Expressway and Southern Beltway."